eatyofood/All-You-Can-Scrape-Buffet/README.md

 # All-You-Can-Scrape-Buffet
 ## TEMPLATE - reddit

-1. add your reddit api to the stop part of `scrape_reddit.py`
+1. add your reddit api to the top part of `scrape_reddit.py`

 2. launch a jupyter notebook from the terminal